John Bowers (barrister)

 John Bowers (born 2 January 1956) is a British barrister and part-time judge who has been Principal of Brasenose College, Oxford since 1 October 2015.

-Born in Grimsby, the son of Alfred Bowers and Irene, he was educated at Clee Grammar School in Cleethorpes, and then studied law at Lincoln College, Oxford.
+Born in Grimsby, the son of Alfred Bowers and Irene, he was educated at Clee Grammar School in Cleethorpes, and then went up to Lincoln College, Oxford, where he read jurisprudence.
 He was called to the Bar in 1979, took silk (became a Queen's Counsel) in 1998, became a recorder in 2003, and has been a deputy High Court Judge since 2010.
 He is an honorary professor at the University of Hull.

+Personal life

 Bowers is a supporter of Grimsby Town F.C.
 He is married to Suzanne Franks and has three children.

+In February 2026, Recorder John Bowers KC reported to the Judicial Conduct Investigations Office (JCIO) that he had been disqualified from driving for six months after accumulating 12 penalty points from four separate driving offences.
+Bowers expressed his regret over the offences and said that he was “profoundly sorry” for being disqualified, acknowledging that, as a judge, he should have exercised greater care.
+In July 2026, the Lady Chief Justice, with the agreement of the Lord Chancellor, issued Bowers with a formal warning for misconduct.

+The BBC reported that Bowers was due to step down as Principal of Brasenose College in October 2026, having led the college since 2015.